gravitas21/astr5470_nbody/README.md

 `read_saved_orbits(outfile='output.txt')`

 The first line of the output file specifies the names and masses of the particles in the simulation, separated by an underscore `_`.
-The following blocks store the positions and velocities of each particle for the snapshot specified in `# t = $t_{snap}$` line, where `$t_{\snap}$` is the time of the snapshot.
+The following blocks store the positions and velocities of each particle for the snapshot specified in `# t = t_snap` line, where `$t_snap$` is the time of the snapshot.
 An example output file is shown below:

 ```
 #Sun_1.0,Mercury_1.651e-07,Venus_2.44e-06,Earth_3e-06,Mars_3.22e-07,Jupiter_0.000954